AnthonyTrivelli/DataProducts/index.md

 * Historical Accidents
 * Theft/Larceny Associated with the geographical area
 * Miles driven
-* Urban/Suburban/Rural attributing factors
+* Urban/Suburban/Rural attributing factors and others...
-* Others...

 #### To analyze these factors is a larger effort than afforded here, but can we find a factor(s) that proves or disproves the price gouging hypothesis and if so against what outcome ?